zprobs/o-week/README.md

 [Prettier](https://prettier.io/) is our code formatter of choice.
 Reference the `.prettierrc.js` file in home directory for details.
 In general please try to keep functions and components as short and simple as possible.

+### Schema

+To download the GraphQL Schema follow the following steps:

+1. First install graphqurl globally
+`npm install -g graphqurl`

+2. Whenever you want to get the most recent version run `gq https://exploriti-backend.herokuapp.com/v1/graphql -H 'X-Hasura-Admin-Secret: Liv7RYcLeKFPFuW4pJHX' --introspect > schema.graphql`
+In the root directory of the app

 ### Tips and Tricks

 * If you see a server error regarding your JWT token simply refresh the app
-* If someone adds a dependency to package.json make sure you run `npm install` and rebuild the app
+* If someone adds a dependency to package.json make sure you run `npm install` and rebuild the app (may also need to run `npx pod-install`)

 # Thank you for your help!